MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ## PARAMETERS

 ### -AllowDatagramProcessingOnWinServer

-Specifies whether to disable inspection of UDP connections on Windows Server.
+Specifies whether to disable the inspection of UDP connections on Windows Server.
+Valid values are:

+- $true: The inspection of UDP connections is enabled.
+- $false: The inspection of UDP connections is disabled.

 ```yaml
 Type: Boolean